Procedure for Responding to a Compromised Computer

-This Procedure applies to anyone using Carnegie Mellon's computing resources that suspects that the security or privacy of these resources has been compromised.
+This Procedure applies to anyone using Carnegie Mellon University's computing resources that suspects that the security or privacy of these resources has been compromised.
 This Procedure also applies to situations where there has been no compromise but someone suspects their computing resources are actively being attacked.
 This Procedure does not apply to computing resources owned by students.

-Carnegie Mellon is required by various state and federal regulations to investigate any incident that may involve the breach of personally identifiable information.
-Carnegie Mellon is also required to notify an individual if the privacy of their personally identifiable information has been breached.
+Carnegie Mellon University is required by various state and federal regulations to investigate any incident that may involve the breach of personally identifiable information.
+Carnegie Mellon University is also required to notify an individual if the privacy of their personally identifiable information has been breached.
 Failure to preserve evidence or conduct an investigation related to a compromised computer could result in unnecessary financial costs for the institution.
 It is also important that the details of a compromise and the ensuing investigation remain confidential.
 All communications related to a compromise should be coordinated with the Information Security Office and the Office of General Counsel.
 Any contact with law enforcement should be immediately referred to or authorized by the Office of General Counsel.

 - Disconnect the computer from the network

-Disconnecting the computer from the network prevents a potentially untrusted source from taking further actions on the compromised computer.
-This also prevents any further leakage of non-public information if that is a potential concern.
+Disconnecting the computer from the local network prevents a potentially untrusted source from taking further actions on the compromised computer.
+This also prevents any further leakage of Non-public information if that is a potential concern.
 Shutting down the computer would also have this effect but could destroy evidence that is essential to investigating the compromise.
 Similarly, rebuilding the computer would destroy all evidence pertinent to an investigation.

-- Contact the Information Security Office
+Contact the Information Security Office

-Prior to taking any additional action on the compromised computer, the Information Security Office should be contacted.
-Continuing to use the compromised computer or attempting to investigate the compromise on your own could result in destruction of evidence pertinent to an investigation.
-The Information Security Office can be contacted by phone at 412-268-2044 or by email at firstname.lastname@example.org.
-In the event that the Information Security Office is unavailable to take your call, emergency contact information will be provided in the voice message.
+As soon as an individual suspects that a computer has been crompromised, they should contact the Information Security Office immediately by phone prior to taking any additional action.
+The Information Security Office can be contacted at 412-268-2044 or by email at firstname.lastname@example.org.
+In the event that the Information Security Office is unavailable to take your call, emergency contact information will be provided in the pre-recorded answering system.

-- Notify users of the computer, if any, of a temporary service interruption
+Notify users of the computer, if any, of a temporary service interruption

 If the compromised computer provides some type of service, it is likely that users of this service will be impacted by the interruption brought on by disconnecting the computer from the network.
 These users should be notified in some manner of the interruption.
 Options for notification may include an email to the user base or posting a notice to a frequently visited web site.
 As stated previously, the details of a compromise and the ensuing investigation should be kept confidential.
 Therefore, the notification of service interruption should not indicate that there has been a compromise.